-The District encourages its customers to know where the shut-off valve is located to their home and to periodically turn the valve on and off to be sure it is in good working condition.
+The District encourages its customers to know where the shut-off valve is located and label it as an emergency shut off.

 Newer home installations are typically located in the garage area.
 The valve would be turned clockwise when closed.
 Care should be taken when turning the valve off and on, not to use extreme force as damage may occur to the shutoff gate valve.

 The older style shut-off valve in most older homes is shut off with the angle rod.
 Over the years these valves may not turn easily and could be damaged.
 If you have one of these valves, the District recommends shutting the water off at the water meter.